The NSW Government has made it easier for farmers to use their land for tourism activities, such as farm experiences, cellar doors and farm stays.

 - operate between the hours of 8 am and 5 pm Sundays to Fridays and public holidays, and 7 am and 5 pm on Saturdays

-- host a maximum of 100 visitors at a time
+- host a maximum of 100 visitors at a time, excluding for fruit and produce picking.

 - provide parking on your property.